-The grievance in the first instance will be presented to the Immediate Supervisor, either orally or in writing, within ten (10) calendar days of the alleged breach of the express terms and conditions of this Agreement.
+The grievance in the first instance will be presented to the Immediate Supervisor, either orally or in writing, within ten (10) days of the alleged breach of the express terms and conditions of this Agreement.
 Every effort shall be made to settle the grievance at this Step One.
 The Union may, at the employee's request, represent the employee throughout the grievance procedure.

-Step Two: Department Head (Discharge grievances shall commence at Step 2 within fourteen (14) days of discharge).
+Step Two: Department Head (Discharge grievances shall commence at Step 2 within ten (10) days of discharge).

-If the Immediate Supervisor does not adjust the grievance to the complainant's satisfaction within ten (10) calendar days from the time the grievance was submitted in Step One, then the grievance may be presented to the Department Head or designated representative within ten (10) calendar days after the Immediate Supervisor's response was due.
+If the Immediate Supervisor does not adjust the grievance to the complainant's satisfaction within ten (10) days from the time the grievance was submitted in Step One, then the grievance may be presented to the Department Head or designated representative within ten (10) days after the Immediate Supervisor's response was due.
 The grievance shall be presented to the Department Head or designated representative in writing, setting forth detailed facts concerning the nature of the grievance.
-Upon receipt of the written grievance, the Department Head or designated representative shall, within ten (10) calendar days, meet with the grievant and/or the representative of the Union in an attempt to resolve the grievance.
-Within ten (10) calendar days after such meeting, the Department Head or designated representative shall send to the Union a written answer stating the Employer's decision concerning the grievance.
+Upon receipt of the written grievance, the Department Head or designated representative shall, within ten (10) days, meet with the grievance.
+Within ten (10) days after such meeting, the Department Head or designated representative shall send to the Union a written answer stating the Employer's decision concerning the grievance.